codingoncoffee/RecruitmentKnowledge/README.md

+A collection of resources that may be useful for Technical Recruiters.
-I have divided stuff into technical knowledge and recruitment knowledge.
+I have divided stuff into two different sections; technical knowledge and recruitment knowledge.

 # Technical Knowledge
 A collection of resources for learning more about technology.
 Work in progress.